A not very brave new world

 I have published many more of these defeats and even sneaked in a few small wins and hope you will take the time to read these too.
-Hope you are ready to Check out Part 3!
+Hope you are ready to check out Part 3 of Dad’s diary.

-If you enjoyed reading this please drop me a like or even better share this page on social media and share the love!
+If you enjoyed reading this please drop me a like or even better share this page on social media and spread the love!

 This blog has come a long way since I started writing.
 Although I would like to think I have kept a little of my sense of humour since becoming a Father, this site has grown to cover more important issues such as breastfeeding and new baby advice.
 You can also find a lot of info on parenting a toddler such as fun activities and crafts.

 A huge list of games, activities and a few cheeky tricks to keep your toddler happy and playing all day long.

 A guide to making your own play dough using a simple recipe of household ingredients.
 Making play dough is a fun activity for kids and parents and this no tartare recipe is really easy to make.